TiborsHub/ShaderDebugger/Doc/Design.md

 	Using these state variables it can present a single stepping experience by advancing the line nr and if the line contains a state variable, retrieve the value of the condition and determine if the line nr needs to be advanced to the next line or the shader jumped to another line.
-	If the user wants to inspect a expression, the debugger can retrieve the value by generating an inspect shader as described in the previous section using the set of state variables.
+	If the user wants to inspect an expression, the debugger can retrieve the value by generating an inspect shader as described in the previous section using the set of state variables.

 	This debugging experience is for one pixel with all inputs (attributes, uniforms and textures) equal to the ones used in the original shader.
+But the debugger can allow the user to set these to specific values.

 Source elements the user can select